cinnData/MLearning/Lectures/[ML-10] Neural networks.md

 * *The number of iterations*, that is, the number of times every sample passes through the network is controlled in Keras with the parameter **epochs**.
 The default is `epochs=1`.
 The samples don't pass all at once, but in random batches (see below).

 * *The learning rate*, which we have already found in gradient boosting modeling, is a parameter which rules how fast the adjustment of the weights is done.
 If it is too low, there is no convergence to the optimal solution.
 If it is too high, you can overshoot the optimal solution.
 Modern ML software allows setting an initial learning rate and decrease it as the learning process goes on.
 The Keras default is `learning_rate=0.001`.
-We don't use this parameter in this course
+We don't use this parameter in this course.

 * *The batch size*.
 In the SGD method, the training data are randomly partitioned in batches in every iteration.
 The batches are tried one-by-one and the weights are modified every time that a batch is tried.
 The Keras default is `batch_size=32`.
-We don't use this parameter in this course, but if you do, you may speed up the training step by increasing the batch size.
+We don't use this parameter in this course.

 * *Normalization*.
 Optimization methods are sensitive to feature scaling, so it is highly recommended to scale your data.
 In the old data mining suites, normalization was applied as a part of the algorithm, and the output was scaled back to the original range.
 It is not so in the Python ML toolbox.